Philosophy of Truth

 03 Why This Destroys Grace

-Paul said something that cuts right to the center of this problem: "So then it depends not on human will or exertion, but on God, who has mercy" (Romans 9:16, ESV).
+Paul said something that cuts right to the center of this problem: "So it does not, therefore, depend on human desire or effort, but on God's mercy" (Romans 9:16).

 The Greek is devastating.
 The word for "will" is θέλοντος (thelontos) — the one who desires, who wills, who wants.
 The word for "exertion" is τρέχοντος (trechontos) — the one who runs, who strives, who exerts effort.
 Paul eliminates both the internal disposition (wanting God) and the external activity (working for God) as factors in salvation.
 What remains? ἐλεῶντος (eleontos) — the One who shows mercy.
 God alone.